-- the LNG terminal and related infrastructures installed in the port of Sines; - the infrastructures related to liquefied natural gas reception, storage, treatment and regasification, including all the equipment necessary to control, regulate and measure all the infrastructures and LNG terminal operations; - the infrastructures used to inject natural gas into the National Natural Gas Transport Network - or the loading and dispatch of LNG through trucks or methane vessels; and - · the infrastructures related to telecommunications, telemetry and remote control, used to manage - all the infrastructures and the LNG terminal.

-the real estate owned by REN Atlântico Terminal de GNL, SA, where the above mentioned equipment is installed as well as the related rights of way;

-- other assets necessary for the operations of the concession; - any intellectual or industrial rights owned by REN Atlântico Terminal de GNL, SA; and - all the legal relationships established during the concession, such as: labour contracts, subcontracts, leasing and external services.
+- the LNG terminal and related infrastructures installed in the port of Sines; - the infrastructures related to liquefied natural gas reception, storage, treatment and regasification, including all the equipment necessary to control, regulate and measure all the infrastructures and LNG terminal operations; - the infrastructures used to inject natural gas into the National Natural Gas Transport Network or the loading and dispatch of LNG through trucks or methane vessels; and - the infrastructures related to telecommunications, telemetry and remote control, used to manage all the infrastructures and the LNG terminal. - In addition, the following are also considered as concession assets: - the real estate owned by REN Atlântico Terminal de GNL, SA, where the above mentioned equipment is installed as well as the related rights of way; - other assets necessary for the operations of the concession; - any intellectual or industrial rights owned by REN Atlântico Terminal de GNL, SA; and - all the legal relationships established during the concession, such as: labour contracts, subcontracts, leasing and external services.